Fateme-Bakhshi/trellomize/README.md

 -Yasaman Saffar Tabasi
 -Fateme Bakhshi

+##
-.Final submission tagged as v1.0 in the Releases section
+Final submission tagged as v1.0 in the Releases section